Tamron SP – 15-30mm f2.8 Review

 On The Canon

-This lens is actually amazing.
-It’s rock solid, built really well, vibration compensation and autofocus works great on my Canon, no major flaws, but it is heavy.
-It’s not crazy sharp @15mm like some other ultra wide zooms but does clean up as you start zooming in.
+This lens is amazing.
+It’s rock solid and built well, and vibration compensation and autofocus work great on my Canon.
+There are no major flaws, but it is heavy.
+It’s not crazy sharp @15mm like some ultra-wide zooms, but it does clean up as you zoom in.

 On The Sony

 It looks like it doesn’t play nice with the Sony A7r.
-This could because that camera uses a different micro lens configuration on its sensor which isn’t full designed to work with lenses with the rear mount in the DLSR position.
+This could be because that camera uses a different microlens configuration on its sensor, which isn’t fully designed to work with lenses with the rear mount in the DLSR position.

-On the Canon this thing looks great.
-It seems much sharper than the Sony A7r and you have to consider the Canon 5Dmkii is old and has an optical low pass filter, so by default, it should be significantly softer than the Sony A7r.
-On the Canon 5Ds or a Nikon D810 I imagine this lens will be amazing and cleans up really well with just a little bit of sharpness.
+On the Canon, this thing looks great.
+It seems much sharper than the Sony A7r, and you have to consider that the Canon 5Dmkii is old and has an optical low-pass filter, so by default, it should be significantly softer than the Sony A7r.
+On the Canon 5Ds or a Nikon D810, I imagine this lens will be amazing and clean up well with just a little bit of sharpness.

 Does it compete with the Nikkor 14-24mm?
 I’m not sure.
-Until I can get them side-by-side it’s hard to tell, but from what I’ve seen of the Nikkor, it looks close.
-It’s a small upgrade from the Canon 16-35 f2.8L II but unlike the Canon, it continues to maintain quality at high apertures which is very important for landscape shooters and for future high megapixel cameras.
+It’s hard to tell until I can get them side-by-side, but from what I’ve seen of the Nikkor, it looks close.
+It’s a small upgrade from the Canon 16-35 f2.8L II, but unlike the Canon, it maintains quality at high apertures, which is very important for landscape shooters and future high-megapixel cameras.

 Pros